Julia Ioffe: The New Republic

 In 2012, Ioffe returned to the U.S. and became a senior editor for The New Republic in Washington, D.C.

-At The New Republic, Ioffe wrote about American politics, including about a brewing civil war within the Republican Party.
+At The New Republic, Ioffe wrote an article about a dispute within the Republican Party.
 Her 2013 profile of Kentucky Republican Senator Rand Paul was a finalist for the Livingston Award.
 She also covered the protests in Ferguson, Missouri in 2014.

-In 2013, Ioffe wrote about contracting whooping cough, although she had been vaccinated against the disease in childhood.
-She blamed the anti-vaxxer community for her illness.

-Ioffe continued writing about Russia, including about the 2013 anti-gay laws and the Kremlin's ban on American adoptions of Russian children.
-In 2013, Ioffe visited Moscow to document what happened to the opposition after the 2012 crackdown.
-Among others, she interviewed Alexey Navalny, future presidential candidate Ksenia Sobchak, and members of Pussy Riot.
-Her article, “The Loneliness of Vladimir Putin,” appeared in The New Republic in February 2014.
+Ioffe wrote an article about the 2013 anti-gay laws in Russia and the Kremlin's ban on American adoptions of Russian children.
+Her article, "The Loneliness of Vladimir Putin," appeared in The New Republic in February 2014.